ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_practicas/28-vue-funfamentals.md

 order: 26
 ---

-See <a href="https://github.com/crguezl/vuejs-fundamentals#readme" target="_blank">for the full description of this lab.
+See repo crguezl/vuejs-fundamentals <a href="https://github.com/crguezl/vuejs-fundamentals#readme" target="_blank">for the full description of this lab.